mac-comp127/units-and-coins/README.md

 ### Acknowledgements:

 Paul Cantrell developed the unit conversions assignment using Fahrenheit and Celsius.
-Bret Jackson updated it to use Sheppy. :stuck_out_tongue_winking_eye:
+Bret Jackson updated it to use Sheppey. :stuck_out_tongue_winking_eye:

 ## Part 2: Cash Chaos